CakeEaterGames/sunscript/Readme.md

 	pp c keep !the_best -> sell keep=undefined    // Only keep the best 3
 	pp _filtered -> display            // Display all upgrades touched by the filter `)
-const filtered = SUN.filter(upgrages, CharCountFilter)
+const filtered = SUN.filter(upgrades, CharCountFilter)
 // "filtered" will contain all items of array "upgrades" that triggered at least one rule in the list.
 // Array items now have additional properties: keep, sell, cull, price, the_best, _filtered, display let keep = upgrades.filter(a=>a.keep)